List of Superman & Lois characters: Leslie Larr

 Born Irma Sayres, Leslie Larr (portrayed by Stacey Farber) is a woman with super-strength and heat vision who works as the personal assistant to Morgan Edge.
 Her abilities come from being experimented on by X-Kryptonite.
 She assisted her boss in his campaign to make the Earth people the hosts for the Kryptonian consciousness in the Eradicator.
 Both of them are defeated by Superman and John Henry Irons.

+Larr is named after Lesla-Lar, a supporting character of Supergirl.